 This easy Tofu Nacho Cheese is thick and creamy.
 Made with silken tofu, spices, salsa, and green chiles, it is loaded with flavor!

 This Tofu Nacho Cheese sauce is flavorful and comforting.
-You would never know it is dairy-free, plant-based, and made with tofu.
+You would never know it is dairy-free, nut-free, plant-based, and made with tofu.
+Soft silken tofu is the perfect base for a vegan cheese sauce.

-Serve it with tortilla chips, on loaded Vegan Nachos, or on a Vegan Black Bean Burger.
+Serve this easy vegan cheese sauce with tortilla chips, on loaded Vegan Nachos, or on a Vegan Black Bean Burger.
 Dip some Spicy Baked French Fries or Baked Vegan Onion Rings into it.

 Jump to: